gvassallo/padlock/README.md

-# Podlock
+# Padlock

-To start Podlock :
+To start Padlock :

   1. Install dependencies with `npm install`
   2. Build react compontent with `gulp browserify`